alcideio/pipeline/azure-devops/overview.md

 # Task for security scanning kubernetes cluster & workloads hygiene

-Alcide Advisor is an agentless service for Kubernetes audit and compliance that’s built to ensure a frictionless and secured DevSecOps workflow by layering a hygiene scan of Kubernetes cluster & workloads early in the development process and before moving to production.
+Alcide Advisor is an agentless Kubernetes audit, compliance and hygiene scanner that’s built to ensure a friciton free DevSecOps workflows.
+Alcide Advisor can be plugged early in the development process and before moving to production.

-With Alcide Advisor, you can cover the following security checks:
+With Alcide Advisor, the security checks you can cover includes:

 - Kubernetes infrastructure vulnerability scanning.
 - Hunting misplaced secrets, or excessive priviliges for secret access.